jeffshrager/IPL-V/README.md

 @24528+ >>>>> {P055R170::P55-9-2||J60|P55+1676 [SET UP CELL HOLDING SUBLIST.;]} (Execute fn named by symb name itself)
 ```

-The @.... is the value of H3 -- the interpreter cycle counter.
+The @nnn is the value of H3 -- the interpreter cycle counter.
 The +
 (or -) immediately after the cycle count is the value of H5 (the test
 result register).
 The >>> is just so you can find these lines, and the
 {...} is the print out of the cell.
 The [...] is the comment from the